 Things to Consider Before you go to University in France

-I started thinking about what I wanted to do for work, as I had lost all interest in the field that I got my undergrad degree in.
+I started thinking about what I wanted to do for work, as I had lost all interest in the field in which I got my undergrad degree in.
 I finally settled on becoming a writer (how do you think I’m doing?), and so I started looking into master’s programs in French literature.
 At almost the same exact moment, I realized that I not only needed to prove that I had a B2 level in French, but I would be completely lost at university if I didn’t have at least that.

 I recalibrated my search for a program that would help me learn French as well as give me a diploma with my new French level on it.
 In Paris, there are two well-regarded programs: one at La Sorbonne and the other at Nanterre.
 I settled on Nanterre because I had already missed the deadline to apply for La Sorbonne.